cdearing/MonteCarloTutorial/MonteCarloMethodsTutorial.md

 The Gaussian distribution is the most commonly used model for random uncertainties (non-systematic errors/noise) in data.
 In particular:

-1. (i)the error bars on data values are typically set to equal the expected &plusmn;1&sigma; variations due to random measurement errors/noise

-_(caveat: some research fields use &plusmn;2&sigma; error bars)_
+1. The error bars on data values are typically set to equal the expected &plusmn;1&sigma; variations due to random measurement errors/noise _(caveat: some research fields use &plusmn;2&sigma; error bars)_

-1. (ii)the signal-to-noise (S/N) ratios for data values representing &quot;detections&quot; are typically given in terms of the background noise (i.e., S/N=3 means S=3&sigma; (caveat: if the signal is extended in time/space/&lambda;/etc., it is really a sum of several data points and you must use error propagation rules)_
+2. The signal-to-noise (S/N) ratios for data values representing &quot;detections&quot; are typically given in terms of the background noise (i.e., S/N=3 means S=3&sigma; (caveat: if the signal is extended in time/space/&lambda;/etc., it is really a sum of several data points and you must use error propagation rules)_

 From the diagram, we see a S/N&gt;3 detection has only 0.1% probability of occurring by chance, so we say it is detected &quot;at 99.9% confidence.&quot; For data values, the error bars are referred to as &quot;confidence intervals.&quot; From the diagram, &plusmn;1&sigma; corresponds to the &quot;68% confidence interval.&quot;